Preventing Readmission After Surgery - What Families Often Miss

 • Home care fills the gap between hospital discharge and full independence by supporting daily routines and observing for warning signs

-• Local caregivers in Los Angeles and Orange County add stability, reassurance and logistical support that families cannot always provide alone
+• After hospital discharge, local caregivers in Los Angeles and Orange County add stability, reassurance and logistical support that families cannot always provide alone

 • 24 hour home care is a valuable option when overnight safety, toileting or confusion makes families uneasy